-La Casita de la Salud is an inner-city health clinic run by New York Medical College medical students.
+Spanish for The Little House of Health, La Casita de la Salud is an inner-city health clinic run by New York Medical College medical students.
 Located at 413 East 120th Street in Manhattan, the clinic is dedicated to serving the uninsured population of East Harlem.
-La Casita operates as an adjunct to an existing satellite clinic of Metropolitan Hospital Center, La Clinica del Barrio.
-Hours are on Saturdays from 8 a.m. to 12:00 noon.
+La Casita operates as an adjunct to an existing satellite clinic of Metropolitan Hospital Center, La Clinica del Barrio (The Neighborhood Clinic).

-The goal of the medical student founders of the clinic was, and still is, to improve health outcomes by providing quality culturally competent care regardless of race, ethnicity, gender, nationality, or ability to pay.
+The goal of the clinic is to improve health outcomes by providing quality culturally competent care regardless of race, ethnicity, gender, nationality or ability to pay.
 The clinic emphasizes preventative medicine through patient-centered care and education, and strives to be a model of efficiency and cost-effectiveness in the achievement of the aforementioned goals.
 Through cultural competency and increasing access to healthcare for uninsured and undocumented residents, the clinic founders hope to help bridge the pervasive health disparity gap in our healthcare system.
+Hours are on Saturdays from 8 a.m. to 12:00 noon.

-Each year since 1999, when a group of physical therapy students in the School of Health Sciences and Practice were looking for a way to raise money for the Achilles International Track Club (AITC), the College has sponsored "Race for Rehab," a 5-kilometer and 400 meter run.
-Now in its 12th year, the Race for Rehab has raised awareness and money for the ATC, a worldwide organization that encourages people with physical disabilities to participate in running and exercising with the general public regardless of speed, level of ability or age.
-Held in the fall, the race pits athletes with disabilities against able-bodied runners.
-The benefits to athletes and spectators goes far beyond the money raised or the joy of competition.
+Each year since 1999, the School of Health Sciences and Practice physical therapy students sponsors the "Race for Rehab," a five-kilometer and 400-meter run raise money for the Achilles International Track Club (AITC).
+Now in its 12th year, the Race for Rehab has raised awareness and funds for the AITC, a worldwide organization that encourages people with physical disabilities to participate in running and exercising with the general public regardless of speed, level of ability or age.
+Held in the fall, the race’s benefits to athletes and spectators go far beyond the money raised or the joy of competition.